Robert Thomas Moore: Biography

-Moore was first to climb the Ecuadorean stratovolcano Sangay in 1929.
-From 1934–1938, Moore chaired the Galápagos Commission of Ecuador, which has worked to conserve the natural history of the Galápagos Islands.
+Moore was first to climb the Ecuadorian stratovolcano Sangay in 1929.
+From 1934 to 1938, Moore chaired the Galápagos Commission of Ecuador, which has worked to conserve the natural history of the Galápagos Islands.
 In 1940, he was elected a Fellow of the American Ornithologists' Union.

 In 1946, Moore established the Borestone Mountain Poetry Awards.
 In 1949, he published an anthology of poems selected from those published in 1948 by English-language magazines around the world; the authors of several of these poems were awarded cash prizes by a panel of noted poets working as volunteer judges.
 The prizes and publication of the anthology were continued annually through 1977, well past Moore's death in 1958.
 Moore had established a charitable foundation to underwrite the expenses of administering the prizes and publishing the anthology.

-Upon his death, Moore bequeathed the land he owned on Borestone Mountain to the Audubon Society; the Audubon holdings were later enlarged by additional gifts from Moore's son and daughter and from others to its present size of 1639 acre.
+Moore died at his home in Flintridge, California on October 30, 1958.
+Upon his death, he bequeathed the land he owned on Borestone Mountain to the Audubon Society; the Audubon holdings were later enlarged by additional gifts from Moore's son and daughter and from others to its present size of 1639 acre.
 In 2000, ownership of the sanctuary was transferred to the Maine Audubon Society; the sanctuary is open to hikers, and incorporates the Robert Thomas Moore Nature Center.